Vayanadan Thamban

 Latha paired with Kamal Haasan in first time in this movie and acting without makeup.
-The film hit at box office.
+The film was a hit at box office.
+The film also marked the debut of Jayanan Vincent as an independent cinematographer.

 Plot

-The plot starts in a period set in early 19th century, in a ruined fortress of an old feudal warlord, Vayanadan Thamban who is in his fag end of his life.
+The plot starts in a period set in the early 19th century, in a ruined fortress of an old feudal warlord, Vayanadan Thamban who is in the fag end of his life.
 He resorts to devil worship and appeases the Devil- Karimuthey who appears before him.
 He requests him to provide everlasting youth.
 The devil grants his wish, on the condition that he must be appeased by offering 10 virgin girls at every specific interval of his life.
-Upon offering each virgin girl, the devil grants him nectar of youth, that can reverse his age back to youth and warns, failing to do so, he will absorb all energy of Thamban and his body shall be rotten.
+Upon offering each virgin girl, the devil grants him the nectar of youth, which can reverse his age back to youth, and warns, that failing to do so, he will absorb all energy of Thamban, and his body shall be rotten.
 Based on his word, Karimuthey grants him the first glass of nectar, which makes him young.

 He then resorts to seducing young girls for Karimuthey.
-The first victim was Kochammani, Heiress of an aristocratic Nair family of Tharayil Kurups.
-She was the only young lady in the family through which family lineage has to move on.
+The first victim was Kochammani, the heiress of an aristocratic Nair family of Tharayil Kurups.
+She was the only young lady in the family through which family lineage had to move on.
 Thamban appears in front of them as a rich young prince of Wayanad.
-He meets, the elder uncle of the girl and express his desire to marry.
-Though he and Kochammani's elder brother Kunjambu agrees to the proposal, they asked him to wait for getting the horoscope fixed.
-Thamban seduces Kochammani and was in a hurry to get her to his fort to offer to Karimuthey as the time was fast approaching.
+He meets the girl's elder uncle and expresses his desire to marry.
+Though he and Kochammani's elder brother Kunjambu agree, they ask him to wait to get the horoscope fixed.
+Thamban seduces Kochammani and is in a hurry to get her to his fort to offer to Karimuthey as the time is fast approaching.
 So instead of waiting for marriage, he kidnaps her, by seducing her with his magical powers.
-Kochamani's young brother Ananthu saw this and reports it to the elders, who rush with their men to rescue.
+Kochamani's young brother Ananthu sees this and reports it to the elders, who rush with their men to rescue.
 However, Thamban overpowers them with his magical powers and drags her to the palace.
-By this time, his mask of youth got withered away and he forcibly offers Kochammani to Karimurthy who gives him the second glass of nectar to regain youth.
+By this time, his mask of youth has withered away and he forcibly offers Kochammani to Karimurthy who gives him the second glass of nectar to regain youth.

-The men of the Tharyil family seek the whereabouts of the mysterious Prince and come to know that such a man or place doesn't exist.
-However, a few tribal men reported that they saw an old man rushing on horseback with a young girl matching to description of Kochammani, which confuses the Tharayil men.
-They thought, some magician might have killed the young Thamban and drove away with Kochammani.
+The men of the Tharayil family seek the whereabouts of the mysterious prince and come to know that such a man or place doesn't exist.
+However, a few tribal men reported that they saw an old man rushing on horseback with a young girl matching the description of Kochammani, which confuses the Tharayil men.
+They thought some magician might have killed the young Thamban and drove away with Kochammani.
 They pledge to themselves that all male members of the family will never forgive Thamban for this atrocity and will take revenge for it.